 So having said that, when is the best time to buy insurance?
-With Pre-Existing or Cancel for Any Reason (CFAR) coverage, it's easier, since you know that it has to be done in short order.
-Also, with a Single-Trip Medical policy, Evacuation policy or membership, or an Accidental Death plan, these can be done even at the last minute since the benefits they provide will only protect you while you're traveling.
+With Pre-Existing Conditions Waivers or Cancel for Any Reason (CFAR) coverage, it's easier, since you know that it has to be done in short order.
+With a Single-Trip Medical policy, Evacuation policy or membership, or an Accidental Death plan, these can be done even at the last minute since the benefits they provide will only protect you while you're traveling.
 We don't advocate waiting until the last minute, of course, but there's no rush with those types of plans.

 One exception is if you need the insurance to obtain a Visa to travel to Europe.
 If this is why you are purchasing medical insurance, it is never a good idea to wait until the day before your embassy appointment.